Catalog / Computing / Components / PSUs

 +12V1

-The maximum current that the PSU is capable of delivering to the first power line is + 12V.
+The maximum current the PSU can deliver on the first +12V power line.

-For more information about power lines in general, see "+3.3V".
-Here it is worth mentioning that 12 V is the most popular voltage among computer power connectors.
-It is used in almost all such connectors (with a few exceptions), and some plugs (for example, additional PCI-E power for 6 or 8 connectors) use only 12-volt lines — and in the + 12V format.
-And the division of + 12V power into several separate lines is used for safety purposes — in order to reduce the current flowing through each individual wire, and thus prevent excessive load and overheating of the wiring.
-However, some manufacturers do not specify the maximum current for individual + 12V lines and give only a general value in the characteristics; in such cases, this number is indicated in this paragraph.
+For more information on power lines in general, see the "+3.3V" section.
+Here, it is worth mentioning that 12V is the most popular voltage among computer power connectors.
+It is used in almost all such connectors (with few exceptions), and some plugs (for example, additional PCI-E power with 6 or 8 connectors) use only 12-volt lines — specifically in the +12V format.
+The division of +12V power into several separate lines is done for safety reasons — to reduce the current going through each individual wire and thus prevent excessive load and overheating of the wiring.
+However, some manufacturers do not specify the maximum current for individual +12V lines and provide only the overall value in the specifications; in such cases, this number is indicated in this section.